lapinek/platform-scripting/README.AM.md

 "Access to Java class \"org.apache.groovy.json.internal.LazyMap\" is prohibited."
 ```

-Every reference to allowed and disallowed Java classes in this article applies here, with the additional detail that at the moment you will not be able to change the default scripting configuration.
+Every reference to allowed and disallowed Java classes in this article applies here, with the additional detail that at the moment, you will not be able to change the default scripting configuration.
 This means, for example, that in JavaScript, you will not be able to check what Java class an object represents (by inspecting the `class` property, as described in [Bindings](#script-bindings)).
 Similarly, in JavaScript, you cannot currently iterate over the content of `sharedState` and other HashMap objects by getting a list of their keys, as shown in the [Language > Allowed Java Classes](#script-language-java-allow) examples.
 At the same time, since Groovy is not supported in Identity Cloud, you might not be willing to invest too much effort in developing Groovy scripts.
 Some of this issues could be resolved in the future with changes in the Identity Cloud scripting engine configuration and/or in how it is controlled.

 ### <a id="fidc-script-type-scripted-decision-node-bindings-idrepository" name="fidc-script-type-scripted-decision-node-bindings-idrepository"></a>Accessing Profile Data